JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 Douglas strat USA which is cut to be tiny and has huge slightly uglly weight relief and comfort cuts

-This [Glarry Tele](https://www.glarrymusic.com/glarry-gtl-maple-fingerboard-electric-guitar-transparent-yellow-black-blue-sunset-p146.html) claims its 5.95lbs on the manufacturers website!  its basswood so it seems possible
+This [Glarry Tele](https://www.glarrymusic.com/glarry-gtl-maple-fingerboard-electric-guitar-transparent-yellow-black-blue-sunset-p146.html) claims its 5.95lbs on the manufacturers website!  its basswood so it seems possible. plus Phil McKnight upgraded a strat which was 5.51lbs

+This place [Guitar Villa in Bethlehem PA](https://guitar-villa.com/pages/vibrawood) makes specifically lightweight Guitars they [talk about it here](https://www.talkbass.com/threads/how-lightweight-can-you-go-with-p-bass-bodies-before-neck-dive.1326760/)

+[Q Guitars](https://www.facebook.com/Qguitarsandmandolins/?ref=py_c) cares about weight and they live next to an exotic wood store so he can weigh them so he finds the best lightest woods

+My particular PRS S2 Mira 6lb7.0oz or using the hanging scale its 6.4lbs My particular PRS Standard 7lb5.0oz

+Warmoth lightest weight warmoth guitar body rn is 3lb1oz from there 3lb11oz and most in 4lb

+Also Semi Hollow and Hollowbodies are often lightweight.